 The accuracy of eye movement measurement heavily relies on a clear demarcation of the pupil and detection of corneal reflection.
 While the visible spectrum is likely to generate uncontrolled specular reflection, illuminating the eye with infrared light, which is not perceivable by the human eye, renders the demarcation of the pupil and the iris an easy task – while the light directly enters the pupil, it just „bounces off“ the iris.

-There are two types of eye tracker: Remote (also called screen-based or desktop) and head-mounted (also called mobile).
+There are two types of eye tracker: Screen-based (also called remote or desktop) and Wearable (also head-mounted or mobile).

 - Record eye movements at a distance (no attachments to respondent)